The following article was published on the November 2002 issue of Air Forces Monthly.

 - the type of climb, of which there were two types: with post-burner inserted (“gate” in gergo), or with military “booster” power;

-– the type of mission, usually for VID, to visually identify the zombie.
+- the type of mission, usually for VID, to visually identify the zombies (as the target was dubbed in our lingo).

-Take offs always took place on runway 14R, which was not the closest to the shelters.
-This was because 14L which had to be crossed to reach the right, was not used as it was not equipped with Bliss Black barrier.
+We always used runway 14R, which was not the closest to the shelters.
+This was because 14L, which had to be crossed to reach 14R, was not used as it was not equipped with Bliss Black barrier.

 Parameters for take off were: